afska/gba-link-connection/README.md

   - After calling this method, call `getAsyncState()` and `getAsyncCommandResult()`.
   - Note that until you retrieve the async command result, next command requests will fail!

+⚠️ advanced usage only; if you're building a game, use `LinkWireless`!

 # 🔧🏛 LinkWirelessOpenSDK

 [⬆️](#gba-link-connection) All first-party games, including the Multiboot 'bootloader' sent by the adapter, use an official software-level protocol.
 This class provides methods for creating and reading packets that adhere to this protocol.
 It's supposed to be used in conjunction with [🔧📻 LinkRawWireless](#-LinkRawWireless).